How You Could be Using Zoho eCommerce Quoting to Increase Website Conversion Rates

 In the age of online shopping, capturing your attention is the name of the game.
 From big, colorful banners, to auto-emails, to push notifications, to “Wait!
 Before you go…!” all vying for your eyes, that much is perfectly clear.
 And, it seems if you don’t play your cards right, you could lose your customers’ attention as quickly as you garnered it.

-See, customers browsing the web are poked with all kinds of stimuli as they look at your page, and if you don’t provide it when it’s best – or you don’t provide it at all – customers’ attention falters and you’re left with an abandoned cart, or no cart at all.
+See, customers browsing the web are poked with all kinds of stimuli as they look at your page.
+If you don’t provide it too, customers’ attention wanes and you’re left with an abandoned cart.
 These miniature stimulations of your audience as you lead them through your buying funnel have been dubbed “micro-moments.”

 Just think: Every banner, picture placement, headline, review, and call to action on a well-designed site has been perfectly placed by a company to in effect read your mind and make you want to buy products or services, and make the most of all the micro-moments you spend on that company’s website.
 Don’t feel too self-conscious, now.